stoffee/cloud_based_setiathome_terraform/README.md

 * [boinc_project_id](https://boinc.berkeley.edu/wiki/Boinccmd_tool)
 * [instance_type](https://cloud.google.com/compute/docs/machine-types)
 * [gcp_credentials](https://cloud.google.com/docs/authentication/getting-started)
+    * Uncomment the credentials line in the provider.tf
+    * Drop your gcp_credentials.json in the root gcp folder, if you are rolling that way

 For Terraform Cloud, just enter the variables on the variables page in the workspace.